sg893052/sonic-buildimage/L3/EVPN/EVPN VXLAN HLD.md

 vni netdev creation will trigger the IMET route generation.

 Since this programming is dependent on VLAN to be present a check is being added as part of the CLI to ensure that VLAN is present before the map is configured.

+Also note that since IPv6 addressing is by default disabled for VLAN interfaces, "use-link-local-only" configuration will be required on IRB VLAN interface if there is no IPv6 address configured on it.

 The existing kernel programming sequence in VxlanMgr for tunnels triggered by CFG_VNET_TABLE entries is not altered.